-- Nixon was sick with pneumonia at Walter Reed Hospital when Butterfield disclosed the existence of the taping system.
-He had about three days before the first set was demanded by the Special Prosecutor.
+- Nixon was sick with pneumonia at Bethesda Naval Hospital when Butterfield disclosed the existence of the taping system.
+He had about three days before the first set was formally demanded by the Special Prosecutor.

 - During those three days, he got conflicting political and legal advice, as described in some detail in his Memoirs.
 Buzhardt advised him to destroy them immediately; Garment said they were evidence and he’d quit publicly (a “noisy departure”) if they were destroyed.
 Besides, he asked, why destroy them if you did nothing wrong?

-- When I was on the defense team, I was told that as lawyer, Nixon knew they were evidence and shouldn’t be destroyed.
+- When I was on the defense team, I was told that as lawyer, Nixon knew that once they had been subpoenaed, they couldn’t be destroyed.
 I now believe that was bunk – an after-the-fact justification for the situation in which we found ourselves.

 - It is possible that the President did not think he had done anything wrong, so there was nothing to worry about.
 Each of us, after all, rationalizes past indiscretions – and cannot conceive of a partisan prosecutor coming along afterwards to suggest adverse interpretations of our actions.

-- Besides, Nixon seemed quite certain – adamant — that the tapes were his personal property (which was true) and that no one could take them from him (which turned out not to be true).
+- Besides, Nixon seemed quite certain – adamant — that the tapes were his personal property (which was true) and that no one could take them from him because of executive priviledge (which turned out not to be true).

 - I think what tipped the balance in not destroying them is that they were his primary source for the books he intended to write in his post-presidency.
 After all, that’s what Ike had done.
 But Nixon had ceased making any first-hand record when the tape system was installed, so destroying the tapes was something like destroying his personal pension plan.